 - Sooty mould – this is a secondary problem caused by sap sucking pests (like scale and aphids).
 Apply eco-oil and the sooty mould will dry up and flake away.

 - Mealybugs – spray with eco-neem and ensure thorough coverage to reach everywhere the mealybugs are hiding.
 Or release our Backyard Buddy Linda (a special type of ladybeetle) onto infested plants and watch her feast on the mealybugs!

 - Ants – if you notice lots of ants on your lilly pilly then it means you’ve got sap suckers present and the ants are feeding on their sugary excretions.
-Control the sap suckers (with either eco-oil or eco-neem) and the ants will go away.
+Control the sap suckers (with either eco-oil or eco-neem, where applicable) and the ants will go away.
 You can speed things up by applying a band of horticultural glue around the base of trunks to restrict their movements.

 Top Lilly Pillies

 With so many different lilly pillies to choose from these days it can be hard to pick one.
 Here’s a selection of proven winners to make things a bit easier:

 Syzygium (Acmena) smithii ‘Allyns Magic’– Hardy, compact shrub with bronze coloured new foliage that grows to 50cm x 50cm.
 Responds well to shaping and is a great container plant.
 Only tolerant of light frosts.

 Syzygium (Acmena) smithii minor ‘Cherry Surprise’ – Excellent hedging plant with attractive burgundy new growth.
 Grows to 3m x 1.5m.